LenonFelipe/LenonFelipe/README.md

 - 👋 Hi, I’m @LenonFelipe
 - 👀 I’m a dev front-end
-- 🌱 Progamming in javascript, learning React.js
+- 🌱 Progamming in javascript and react.js
-- 🤗 Doing some front-end´s projects on the way to be a Pleno \o/